 1986: The Race of the Century

 The two Kiwi beasts, Bonecrusher and Our Waverley Star, stage what many class as the greatest two-horse battle ever fought on the Australian turf.
-The breathless, straining call of the great Collins (such was the action, he was virtually unable to take a breath for the final minute of the race) provides the perfect soundtrack, and he manages to spit out one of the iconic lines in Australian racing history with his last effort.
+The breathless, straining call of the great Collins provides the perfect soundtrack – such was the action, he was virtually unable to take a breath for the final minute of the race.
+He manages to spit out one of the iconic lines in Australian racing history with his last effort.

 1990: Better Hurry Up